vesk4000/Couriers/README.md

 ### Update Procedures

 The procedures which update entries in the various tables of the database are also quite simple.
 For all of the tables we of course check if the entry with the given `ID` exists.
-The we check each parameter and if it's not `NULL` then we update the respective value of the given entry with that parameter.
+The we check each parameter and if it's not `NULL` we update the respective value of the given entry with that parameter.

 ```sql
 create or alter proc udp_UpdateClient